Hodophobia

 Hodophobia is an irrational fear, or phobia, of travel.

-Hodophobia should not to be confused with travel aversion.
+Hodophobia should not be confused with travel aversion.

 Acute anxiety provoked by travel can be treated with anti-anxiety medication.
 The condition can be treated with exposure therapy, which works better when combined with cognitive behavioral therapy.

 Signs and symptoms

 People with fear of traveling experience intense, persistent fear or anxiety when they think about traveling and/or during travel.
 They will avoid travel if they can, and the fear, anxiety, and avoidance cause significant distress and impair their ability to function.